T

 Insider tips

-• Purchase a CharlieCard for easy public transportation on the MBTA (subway and buses).
+• Purchase a CharlieCard for easy and cost-effective travel on the MBTA (Boston's public transit).

 Packing highlights